-The purpose of these fellowships is to provide support to scientists (students, researchers, technicians) from the South that wish to undertake internships at the Institut Pasteur or in a Pasteur International Network institute.
-The aim of the internships is to enhance scientists' skills in their field of research and strengthen the capacity of their home institutes.

-Training: a priority for the Institut Pasteur International Network every year, more than 100 scientists from the Institut Pasteur International Network take courses or do internships in Paris to supplement their initial training.
-In 2012, thirteen courses and workshops funded by the Institut Pasteur International Network were held in eight countries including five in Africa, four in Asia, two in Latin America and two in North Africa.
+The purpose of these fellowships is to provide support to scientists (students, researchers, technicians) from the South that wish to undertake internships at the Institut Pasteur or in the Institut Pasteur International Network.
+The aim of the internships is to enhance scientists' skills in their field of research and strengthen the capacity of every year, more than 100 scientists from the Institut Pasteur International Network take courses or do internships in Paris to supplement their initial training.
+In 2012, thirteen courses and workshops funded by the Institut Pasteur International Network were held in eight countries, including five in Africa, four in Asia, two in Latin America and two in North Africa.